delacruz-dev/webpack-workshop/exercise-3/README.md

   });
 }
 ```
-Now, if you try to generate a bundle and break one of the linting rules, it will fail.
+Now, if you generate a bundle and break one of the linting rules, it will fail.
 Try it!